styx-firewall/.github/profile/README.md

 * eBPF
 * Linux services and system components

-The management layer maintains a unified configuration model and translates it into the corresponding Linux subsystem configuration.
-Operational state, events, statistics, and logs are collected back into the platform for monitoring and automation.
+Styx uses a unified configuration model and applies the configuration to the appropriate Linux subsystems.
+Runtime state, events, statistics, and logs are collected back into the platform for monitoring and automation.

-The architecture is designed to keep subsystem-specific functionality isolated while exposing a consistent management interface through the web UI and API.
+Each subsystem is managed independently while exposing a consistent interface through the web UI and API.

 ## Platform

 * Configuration backup and restore.
-* Unified configuration model with distinct running and startup states.
+* Unified configuration model with separate running and startup configurations.
+* System and networking logs.
-* System/Networking logging and Telemetry bus (pub/sub)
+* Telemetry bus (pub/sub).
 * Session-based and token-based authentication.
+* UI and backend can be deployed separately.
+* The backend can listen only on localhost and be accessed remotely through an SSH tunnel, without exposing the management API directly to the network.